BabyKurasa/BabyKurasa/README.md

 A passionate and self-driven student on a journey to master programming — one line of code at a time.

-> "Discipline and hard work are the foundations of every great developer."
+> "Trust the process.
+Built different."

 ---